You’re never getting rid of your blackheads – and here’s why you shouldn’t!

 .. but there are some products that you can use to help live with them and to not make them worse, because they can turn into blackheads (Sons of bitches, I know!).
 And needless to say the most important thing would be to eat healthy and drink lots of water, because that has a huge impact on your skin condition.

 The best recommended products for treating SF or enlarged pores are BHA and AHA products.
 They are basically acids and they help to exfoliate your skin without the physical irritation and to keep your pores cleaner.
 AHAs are water soluble and a bit more gentle to the skin and BHAs oil soluble and especially recommended for oilier skin.
-There is a lot of info on both of these on the internet but I found this article on this one amazing blog that I suggest you read.
+There is a lot of info on both of these on the internet but I found this AHA and BHA guide on Fifty Shades of Snail helpful.

 There are AHA/BHA products for daily use and then there’s exfoliants and masks, that you only use once per week.
 I’ve mostly used products from the last group because it’s the easiest way to bring these acids into your skincare routine without drying out your skin.
+If you’re building a routine from scratch, start with my skincare routine guide for all skin types and add acids slowly.
 Usually all the brightening masks or products that promise glow include acids.
 If you haven’t tried a brightening mask you haven’t lived!
 They actually work – and the secret is in the gentle exfoliation (=brightening) they give.
-I want to note that when you’re using BHA/AHA products your skin gets more sensitive to the sun and a sunscreen is a must have.
-Every day.
+I want to note that when you’re using BHA/AHA products your skin gets more sensitive to the sun and a face sunscreen you like using every day is a must have.

-You can also exfoliate your skin with scrubs that work by just physically scrubbing your skin – but always be careful not too use too much force.
+You can also exfoliate your skin with scrubs that work by just physically scrubbing your skin – but always be careful not to use too much force.
+If you use physical sunscreen or heavier makeup, a good oil cleanser can also help remove residue without scrubbing; I have a separate guide to oil cleansers for sunscreen and makeup.

 Here are some of the products I’ve been using to treat my skin and that I recommend for treating sebaceous filaments.